hyperledger/iroha-javascript/packages/crypto/crypto-rs/README.md

       Foo(bar.0 - 16)
   }
 ```
 It makes the API safer.
-The cost of it is higher amount of clones and allocations.
+The cost of it is a higher number of clones and allocations.

 You can read more details in [the PR's description](https://github.com/hyperledger/iroha-javascript/pull/69#issue-963187691).